 “She remembered me.
 I was only a small child the last time I saw her,” Vicky nearly floated off the roof.

 “I was not expecting that,” Kyle stared at his hand.

 They looked at Avera still on the ground, now under the shade of a tree, not budging.

 “Is she broken?”

 “Avera, you alright?”
-Vicky stooped down and wave a hand in front of the other girl’s eyes.
+Vicky stooped down and waved a hand in front of the other girl’s eyes.

-Avera blinked and leaped backwards through the air, screaming.
-She stopped and looked around.
-“I’m gonna sit down now.”
-And fell over.
+Avera blinked and leaped backward through the air, screaming.
+She stopped and looked around, then at her hand and then Vicky.
+“I’m gonna sit down now,” she collapsed in a heap.

 NATURE.
-ITS ALL OVER.
+IT’S ALL OVER.
+DEMON MONSTER.
 GET IT OFF.
-DEMON MONSTER.
-IT WILL TAKE WEEKS TO REMOVE ALL THIS NATURE.
+IT WILL TAKE WEEKS TO REMOVE ALL THIS HORRID VEGETATION.

 Vicky walked over to the edge of the building and sat down, staring towards the sunset.
-“Today was a good day.”
+“Today was a good day,” she said dreamily.